taylorjg/solid-light-works/README.md

 ## Description

-I went to the [The Hepworth Wakefield](https://hepworthwakefield.org/) recently and saw _Leaving (With Two-Minute Silence)_ as part of the "Anthony McCall: Solid Light Works" exhibition (16 Feb - 3 June 2018).
-I thought it would be interesting to try to re-create the effect using JavaScript and THREE.js.
+I visited the [The Hepworth Wakefield](https://hepworthwakefield.org/) recently and was captivated by a work called _Leaving (With Two-Minute Silence)_ which was part of the "Anthony McCall: Solid Light Works" exhibition (16 Feb - 3 June 2018).
+I thought it would be interesting to try to re-create the effect using JavaScript and three.js.

 ## Hints